kaliop-uk/ezmigrationbundle/README.md

 - execution of SQL queries
 - execution of command-line scripts
 - execution of methods of Symfony services
+- execution of php functions and static methods
 - execution of http calls
 - sending of email
 - looping over arrays and executing one of the above actions on each element
 - canceling, snoozing or suspending the migration itself
+- generating and saving new migration definitions

 The docs describing all supported parameters are in the [DSL Language description](Resources/doc/DSL/README.md)